Preparation: Have proxy credentials ready

 export ftp_proxy="http://IP:PORT"

-Step 2: Make it permanent
+Step 2: Make it persistent

-Add to ~/.bashrc or ~/.profile:
+Add the variables to ~/.bashrc or ~/.profile:

 echo 'export http_proxy="http://IP:PORT"' >> ~/.bashrc